How to Pass the NBCOT OTR® on Your First Try

 Eat healthy meals, hydrate, and know you’ve done all the work you’ve needed to do.
 When you sit down to take the exam, take a moment to write (on the board or paper provided at the testing center) anything that’s been hard to learn or remember.
 It feels good to do a data dump before settling into the exam.
 You’ll have that data ready for when you need it.

-The NBCOT® exam is ultimately just a test.
-Its entire purpose is to encourage a baseline standard of practice for all new professionals.
-The NBCOT® exam presents itself as an overwhelming feat; however, with proper studying and preparation, this exam is very passable on the first attempt.
-On average 81% of OTRs and 75% of COTAs pass on the NBCOT® on their first try.
-Use your resources, create a schedule and stick to it, and you too will pass the exam on the first attempt.
+In 2022, an average 77% of OTRs and 71% of COTAs pass on the NBCOT® on their first try.
+The NBCOT® exam’s entire purpose is to encourage a baseline standard of practice for all new professionals.
+The NBCOT® exam presents itself as an overwhelming feat; however, with proper, dedicated studying and preparation, this exam is passable.
+Use your resources, create a schedule and stick to it, and you too can pass the NBCOT on your first try.